Meadowlarke/Bibliography/Bibliography.md

 -: Summaries of chapters.

+###### Chapter 2: Harlem's "Natural Soul:" Selling Black Beauty to the Diaspora in the early 1960s.

+41: Blue Note's release of Lou Donaldson's album _The Natural Soul_ in 1962.

+-: The natural hair of the woman of the cover of the album.

+42: Natural hair within the U.S. Black Nationalist community.

+43: Wigs Parisian wig store in Harlem.

+44: Wigs as sign of modern sophistication.

+45: Cosmopolitan brown beauty.

+46: The ANPM's "nautral"beatury pagent and its valuing of pure "black blood" free from raical mixing---a standard which most black women could not meet. #Z

+-: Performance of naturalness.

+47: ANPM boycott of wig shops.

+48: ANPM protest of Wigs Parisian.

+49: Counterprotest.

+-: #Z: The protest became an attock on black women and their hair choics, wither for wig wearing or for gwearing their hair natural.

+50: Nigeria, traditional hairstyles, and modernity.

+-: Eleanor Masons' take that straigtening is actually embracing and African cultural practice.

+52: Shift in the AJAS to concentrate more on style and adornment than on things like hair.

+-: Grandassa models.

+53: Establishing African fashions in the U.S. ad aspirational.

+54: Importance of self-clothing during American slavery.

+-: Early 20th century fashion shows an their similarity to the ante- and post-bellum fashion parade.

+-: The shows' role as a display of black middle-class-ness.

+55: The countercultural turn of black fashion shows in the 1960s and their labeling as "anti-fashion" by the mainstream press.

+-: The inagural fashion show of the AJAS.

+56: The politics of the Grandassa models weaing African inspired clothing at the AJAS fashion show.

+-: THe politics of "African" hairstile choices at the AJASfashion show.

+57: Sexism among some male Black Nastionalists who opposed natural hair.

+-: "Blue-black."

+58: Sexualization of block women by mainstream society.

+59: AJAS publishing internationally.

+-: James Davis opens pan-african shop Ntu down the street from Wigs Paresian.

+60: Reid Miles and the design of Blue Note records.

+60/61: Cover of Lou Donaldson's 1963 _Good Gracious!_

+-: The power in this image.

+62: AJASS-designed series of Blue Note ccovers as an inexpensive way for working-class blacks to participate in the cultural revolution.

+64: The decline of the Grandassa models' popularity and the increased visibility of soul style and pan-african styles by the early 1970s.

+65: A prelude to the next chapter on sould style in the southerm U.S.

 ##### Freitas, Roger.
 "The Eroticism of Emasculation: Confronting the Baroque Body of the Castrato." _The Journal of Musicology_ 20, no. 2 (Spring 2003): 196-249.